medic/rdt-capture/README.md

 **2. Robust Result Interpretation**
 Assuming a satisfactory image has been captured, RDTScan can post-process the image to emphasize any faint lines that may appear on the immunoassay.
 The end-user can view that image for themselves to make an informed decision about their test results.
 Alternatively, RDTScan provides an algorithm that interprets the test results on the end-user's behalf.

-RDTScan uses a SIFT feature-based template-matching approach for RDT recognition.
-This means that unlike model-driven approaches that require a dataset of example images for model training, RDTScan only requires a single example image and some metadata about the test itself (e.g., relative position and meaning of each line).
+RDTScan uses a feature-matching approach for RDT recognition.
+This means that unlike model-driven approaches that require a dataset of example images for model training, RDTScan only requires a single example image to identify unique visual keypoints on the RDT design that it attempts to locate in the camera.
+RDTScan also requires developers to provide some metadata about the test itself so the results can be properly reported (e.g., relative position and meaning of each line).

 **Disclaimer:** Although RDTScan has been tested through multiple in-lab studies and real-world deployments, this library has not been FDA-approved.